 As a coach you are both a teacher and a role model.
-Helping your team return to play -- or at least practice together in some way -- underscores your commitment to both of these fundamentals.
-Ensuring return to play happens safely underscores your commitment, too.
-As coach, you are in a unique position to provide players, fellow staff/volunteers and parents with information and support tailored to meet new expectations and requirements that apply to youth sports.
+And through these roles, you are in a unique position to provide players, fellow staff/volunteers, and parents with information and support tailored to meet new expectations and requirements that apply to youth sports.

-There are numerous operating considerations you’ll need to address as you plan your return to play.
-Most of these reflect the need for physical distancing as a first line of defense in limiting virus spread.
+While there are numerous operating considerations for return to play, most emphasize the importance of physical distancing.
 You and your players will have to consciously change old habits, from hand washing and sanitizing to replacing handshakes and high fives with elbow bumps to just-say-no to spitting.
 This might be the hardest part of returning to play, but winners always love a good challenge, right?

 3. Model safe behavior

-Great as it is to finally be practicing or even playing real games with others, there is no reason to step away from the virtual tools that have served you so well over the past few months.
-Digital communications can augment the in-person work you’re now able to do, helping you maintain maximum contact with the team as a whole but especially with individual players.
-In this time of uncertainty, personal check-ins can go a long way toward building self-confidence.
+While practicing or even playing games in-person is great, there is no reason to step away from the virtual tools that have served you so well over the past few months.
+Digital communication can augment the in-person work you’re able to do, helping you maintain maximum contact with the team as a whole but especially with individual players.

 Share this Story